Sound Shore Last Straw

 I'm a Resident ...

-It's really simple: Choose not to use or purchase disposable straws.
+It's really simple: Choose not to use or purchase disposable straws and make the commitment by taking the SSLS Individual Pledge.
 Say "no thanks!" to straws at restaurants, unless they're reusable (Read here for ideas).

 I'm a Business Owner ....

 Opt out of serving beverages with straws or only serve straws on request.
 Here's how:

 - Make a straw-free or minimization pledge by completing the form below or completing the printable pledge and mailing it to RyeSustainability@gmail.com.

 - Advertise this policy via in-house signage and/or by printing STRAWS AVAILABLE UPON REQUEST on menus.

 By making The Last Straw pledge, Rye Sustainability will celebrate you as green business leaders via the RSC website, its social media platforms and through other marketing tools.